smithis7/tardis/README--IMPORTANT_and_progress_updates.md

 Kevin (3/11/2020): Did the update to the ads.ipynb to make the formatting correct.

 Isaac: The citations are now formatted (I believe) in a string.

+Kevin (7/11/2020): I did some research on rst but I wasn't able to download successfully using conda.
+I tried doing `conda install -c anaconda docutils` and doing just `conda install docutils` and it didn't work so I uninstalled them and will go back.
+Slight updates to the notebook to have the indent on the first line, and just did some reading about rst.